dginev/perl6-Porting-Pearls/Regex.md

  - P5 ``` (?!\d) ``` to P6 ```<!before \d>```

- The regexes above match "not followed/succeeded by a digit", using negative lookahead.
+ The regexes above match "not followed by/matched before a digit", using negative lookahead.

- *Note:* Before you read on, keep in mind regexes are space sensitive in P5 by default, while they are space agnostic in P6.
+ **Note:** Before you read on, keep in mind regexes are space sensitive in P5 by default, while they are space agnostic in P6.

  In P5, ```(?! )``` would delimit a negative lookahead, while ```(?= )``` would delimit a positive lookahead (see a [lookahead](http://www.regular-expressions.info/lookaround.html) tutorial for more details).
  In P6, this is made more readable via "before".